rfo909/RForth/README.md

 -----------------
 A simple word sized compile stack is statically allocated in ACode.txt.
 Each word pushed contains a type in the first byte and an absolute location within the compile buffer in the second.
-The compile buffer is limited to 255 instructions.
+The compile buffer is limited to 255 bytes.

 This allows both nesting and recognition of different types, so that if we were to allow complex structures like LOOP  (bool) IF BREAK THEN ...
 ENDLOOP then the